Below, find a list of a lifetime of Irish memories flashing before this man's eyes:

 Poor old Pat Kenny gets an awful time of it.
 Constantly on the receiving end of random heckling and abuse from the crowd.
 When will it ever end?!

 Pat Kenny circa 1988 should be the next James Bond pic.twitter.com/uhKEUzfUfT— MustardCreams (@MustardCreams) May 23, 2015

 24. Calling in for a chat

-We thought it slightly strange when we were younger and your mother was in constant 'Tidy up that mess, you don't who might be calling over' mode, but now that we have our own place, we can completely sympathise with her.
+We thought it slightly strange when we were younger and your mother was in constant 'Tidy up that mess, you don't know who might be calling over' mode, but now that we have our own place, we can completely sympathize with her.

 Sure you never know who might call around for a mug of tea and a chat, at any time of the day or night.